-Celtics’ Enes Kanter appears to take shots at Lebron James over his criticism of Hong Kong tweet
+Celtics’ Enes Kanter appears to take shots at LeBron James over his criticism of Hong Kong tweet

 CLICK HERE TO GET THE FOX NEWS APP

-The op-ed also recounts Kanter’s recent confrontation at a Boston-area mosque with supporters of Erdogan, but makes no explicit mention of China, Daryl Morey, or Lebron James.
+The op-ed also recounts Kanter’s recent confrontation at a Boston-area mosque with supporters of Erdogan, but makes no explicit mention of China, Daryl Morey, or LeBron James.